 And finally, there it was: the day of my departure.
 A wonderful hot and sunny, 30-degree day in Berlin at the end of May, had finally arrived.
 The key to my apartment was dropped in the mailbox of a friend and here I stood, with a small 36-litre backpack on my back, containing all that I should be needing within the next 16 days.

-It would certainly not have been such a memorable moment if one little detail would have been different about it: The night before my departure I had checked the weather in Portugal and it showed that there were heavy storms, rain and no sun at all forecast for the entire period of my travels.
-And eventually, it turned out that this forecast was precise, in extreme contradiction to the usual weather in Portugal.
+My departure would certainly not have been such a memorable moment if one little detail would have been different about it: The night before my departure I had checked the weather in Portugal and it showed that there were heavy storms, rain and no sun at all forecast for the entire period of my travels.
+And eventually, it turned out that this forecast was precise, in extreme contradiction to the usual weather in Portugal in May.

-At least my flight was scheduled for the evening, so this had left me with a few hours to swap out half of the carefully chosen content of my backpack.
+At least my flight was scheduled for the evening, so this had left me with a day to swap out half of the carefully chosen content of my backpack.
 When I finally took my seat on the plane, I felt ready for what was coming.

 Instead of spending three days in Porto, I left on the second rainy day, heading with the Metro Line A to the last but one station “Mercado“ in the northern part of Porto.
 Having had to switch to new, water-resistant shoes that I had not broken in yet, I thought I could use one more day for walking.